caseus7/Caseus.github.io/index.md

 ## Summary of Meetings:
 ### 15th October 2020
 * We created this website :)
+* Analyised the notes from our Customer Meeting

 ### 22nd October 2020
 * Made the decision to use LibGDX